EdungDivinefavour/MailGuard/PROJECT_STRUCTURE.md

 # Project Structure

-This document describes the reorganized project structure.
+This document describes the project structure.

 ## Directory Layout